 Kitchen Consciousness

-Kitchens feed bodies but rarely nurture souls.
+Kitchens feed our bodies but rarely nurture our souls.

 The Reading Nook Renaissance

-Reading spaces deserve special artistic consideration.
+Reading spaces deserve their own artistic consideration.

 Children’s Rooms as Growing Spaces